 [Section 93P inserted by No. 42 of 2004 s.
 79.]

 93Q.
-Special provisions about HIV and AIDS
+HIV and AIDS, special provisions about

 (1) Damages are not to be awarded in respect of the infection of a worker by HIV but damages may be awarded in respect of the contraction of AIDS unless it results from the unlawful use of any prohibited drug or from voluntary sexual activity.